MrRubberDucky/Homelab/2-WAN/Quadlet/README.md

+# Meow

+Click on each folder to see what the app is about.

-Currently used containers:
+## Currently used containers

-- Caddy
+- qor-caddy (Caddy)
 - Pocket ID
+- Postgres for Pocket ID
 - Comentario
 - Crowdsec
 - Gatus
-- LiveKit /w lk-jwt-service for MatrixRTC
+- LiveKit
-- Coturn
 - Tuwunel
 - Sable
-- Anubis & Static Web Server
+- Sygnal
+- Hemmelig
+- Beszel Agent
+- Socket Proxy for Beszel

+## Unused containers

+- DCTS
 - TinyAuth

-Unused:
+- Rauthy
+- Coturn

-- DCTS
+- Cinny
+- Music Bot for MatrixRTC